DS-100/sp23/syllabus.md

 ### Be Aware of Your Actions

 Sometimes, the little things add up to creating an unwelcoming culture to some students.
 For example, you and a friend may think you are sharing in a private joke about other races, majors, genders, abilities, cultures, etc. but this can have adverse effects on classmates who overhear it.
-There is a great deal of research on something called “stereotype threat,” which finds simply reminding someone that they belong to a particular culture or share a particular identity (on whatever dimension) can interfere with their course performance.
+There is a great deal of research on something called “stereotype threat": research finds that simply reminding someone that they belong to a particular culture or share a particular identity (on whatever dimension) can interfere with their course performance.

 Stereotype threat works both ways: you can assume that a student will struggle based on who they appear to be, or you can assume that a student is doing great based on who they appear to be.
 Both are potentially harmful.